rishikarri/MyReactInterviewGuide/README.md

-# Front-End Interview Questions with a focus on React library
+# Software Dev Interview Questions with a focus on React

 ### What is React?